yolken/yolken-blog/site/_posts/2020-12-25-phd-to-tech.md

 Or, if they do, it might be limited to just a very small part of the overall business.
 This will probably improve in the future, though.

+## Applying and leveling as a PhD

+Unlike academic jobs, most of the positions in the tech ladders above don't require a PhD.
+Instead, it might be listed as "desired" or "a plus" in the associated job descriptions.
+The impact of having a PhD versus not having one in the interview process will vary a lot based on the company and specific position you're applying for.
+You might be asked to give a seminar on your research, or, as is the case for many software engineering jobs, it might make zero difference in how you're interviewed.

+Once you pass the interviews, having a PhD should improve the initial level you're assigned and the associated compensation you're offered (see [this previous post on levels](/blog/stop-hiding-levels)).
+When I started at Google, for instance, my PhD allowed me to skip the first two rungs on the PM ladder even though I had little prior job experience.
+This put me several years ahead of new grads entering with only bachelor's degrees.

+Wherever you end up, you're likely to be working with and working for many people who don't have PhDs.
+It's nice being special, and people will definitely notice your PhD when you're applying for new positions, but once you're settled in a job, having the degree isn't a big deal.

 ## Conclusion

-Tech can be a great place for PhDs, and I think it's better than the alternative career choices for many people.
-I'm a bit biased, but if you're finishing up a PhD or stuck in an unfulfilling academic job, it's totally worth exploring your options in the space.
+Tech can be a great place for PhDs, and, although I'm a bit biased, I think it's better than the alternative career choices for many people.
+If you're finishing up a PhD or stuck in an unfulfilling academic job, it's totally worth exploring your options in the space.